The author is an economist and part-time economics instructor who has over ten years of teaching experience.

-The essential differences of economic systems lie in the extent to which economic decisions are made by individual as opposed to governmental bodies and in whether the means of production are privately or publicly owned.
+The essential differences between economic systems lie in the extent to which economic decisions are made by individuals as opposed to governmental bodies and in whether the means of production are privately or publicly owned.

 Types of Economic Systems

-There are different types of economic system.
-These include: the traditional, the command/socialist economy, pure capitalism, and mixed economic systems.
+There are different types of economic systems.
+These include the traditional, the command/socialist economy, pure capitalism, and mixed economic systems.

 Functions of an Economic System

 Economic systems everywhere may perform similar functions.
 These functions may be traditional or non-traditional.
 As mentioned, the traditional functions include the following:

 - What to produce.